What are Fraud Red Flags?

 Excessive number of adjusting entries

-Some accounting offices may make excessive adjusting entries in the books of accounts as a way of covering some of the money misappropriated in the past.
+Some accounting offices may make excessive adjusting entries in the books of accounts as a way of covering money misappropriated in the past.
 For example, some of these adjustments may include customer adjustments that significantly affect the financial results during a specific period.

-Making excessive adjustments without particular purposes points to cases of employees’ fraud with the intention of hiding certain transactions.
+Making excessive adjustments without particular reasons points to cases of employee fraud with the intention of hiding certain transactions.
 Any adjusting entries in the financial accounts should be accompanied by corresponding notes explaining the reasons for the adjustments.